marcoplacenti/protein_generation/README.md

     python mini-progen.py

-To run in Jupyter Notebook
+To run in Jupyter Notebook/Colab use mini-progen.ipynb

-    - upload dataset.csv on Colab
-    - upload mini-progen.ipynb on Colab
-    - execute all cells